 Want to know more about wireless microphone system?
 Check the article Wireless microphone systems: UHF or 2.4 GHz?

-The answer is quite simple: anyone who wants to set themselves free from the restrictions exerted by cables and cords on their performance.
+A portable wireless lapel microphone system is suitable for anyone who wants to set themselves free from the restrictions exerted by cables and cords on their performance.

-- Musicians are allowed to use single or multi-channel good wireless mic systems to accommodate their entire bands.
+- Musicians are allowed to use single or multi-channel wireless lapel microphone system to accommodate their entire bands.

 - Presenters could better engage the audience if they’re not clung to the podium.